Midnight-Owl-1/srAgent/README.md

 ## Usage

-* Type `srAgent` into cmd from *any* working directory, then explain to the agent what you want it to do
+* Type `srAgent` into command prompt from *any* working directory, then explain to the agent what you want it to do
 * You will be prompted for permission for each tool use

 ## Tools that the Agent can use: